-- 1. An investor that meets the conditions precedent in Article 21 (Conditions Precedent to Submission of a Claim to Arbitration) may submit a claim to arbitration under: - (a) the ICSID Convention, provided that both Parties are parties to the ICSID Convention; - (b) the Additional Facility Rules of ICSID, if only one Party is a party to the ICSID Convention; or - (c) the UNCITRAL Arbitration Rules. - 2.
-Except to the extent modified by this Agreement, the arbitration is governed by the arbitration rules applicable under paragraph 1 that are in effect on the date that the claim is submitted to arbitration under this Section.
+1. An investor that meets the conditions precedent in Article 21 (Conditions Precedent to Submission of a Claim to Arbitration) may submit a claim to arbitration under the UNCITRAL Arbitration Rules.

+2. Except to the extent modified by this Agreement, the arbitration is governed by the arbitration rules applicable under paragraph 1 that are in effect on the date that the claim is submitted to arbitration under this Section.

-- 3. The Parties may adopt supplemental rules of procedure that complement the arbitration rules listed in paragraph 1 and these rules apply to the arbitration.
-The Parties shall promptly publish the supplemental rules of procedure that they adopt or otherwise make them available in such a manner as to enable interested persons to become acquainted with them. - 4.
-A claim is submitted to arbitration under this Section when: - (a) the request for arbitration under Article 36(1) of the ICSID Convention is received by the Secretary-General of ICSID; - (b) the request for arbitration under Article 2 of Schedule C of the ICSID Additional Facility Rules is received by the Secretariat of ICSID; or - (c) the notice of arbitration under Article 3 of the UNCITRAL Arbitration Rules is received by the respondent Party. - 5.
-Each Party shall notify the other Party by diplomatic note of the place of delivery of notices and other documents.
+3. The Parties may adopt supplemental rules of procedure that complement the arbitration rules applicable under paragraph 1 and these rules apply to the arbitration.
+The Parties shall promptly publish the supplemental rules of procedure that they adopt or otherwise make them available to interested persons.

+4. A claim is submitted to arbitration under this Section when the notice of arbitration under Article 3 of the UNCITRAL Arbitration Rules is received by the respondent Party.

+5. Each Party shall notify the other Party in writing of the place of delivery of notices and other documents.

+6. If, following the submission of a claim to arbitration under this Section, the investor fails to take any steps in the proceeding during six consecutive months, and subject to both disputing parties agreeing otherwise, the investor shall be deemed to have withdrawn its claim and to have discontinued the proceedings.
+Thereupon, the claim of the investor shall be deemed not to have been filed under this Section and the authority of any tribunal constituted to hear that claim to have lapsed.

-Consent to Arbitration
+Article 24 Consent to Arbitration

-- 1. Each Party consents to the submission of a claim to arbitration in accordance with the procedures set out in this Agreement.
-Failure to meet a condition precedent listed in Article 21 (Conditions Precedent to Submission of a Claim to Arbitration) nullifies that consent. - 2.
-The consent given in paragraph 1 and the submission by an investor of a claim to arbitration satisfies the requirement of: - (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the disputing parties; and - (b) Article II of the New York Convention for an agreement in writing.
+1. Each Party consents to the submission of a claim to arbitration in accordance with the procedures set out in this Agreement.
+Failure to meet a condition precedent listed in Article 21 (Conditions Precedent to Submission of a Claim to Arbitration) nullifies that consent.

+2. The consent given in paragraph 1 and the submission by an investor of a claim to arbitration satisfies the requirement of Article II of the New York Convention for an agreement in writing.

-Arbitrators
+Article 25 Arbitrators

-- 1. Except in respect of a Tribunal established under Article 27 (Consolidation), and unless the disputing parties agree otherwise, the Tribunal is composed of three arbitrators.
-One arbitrator shall be appointed by each of the disputing parties and the third, who will be the presiding arbitrator, shall be appointed by agreement of the disputing parties. - 2.
-Arbitrators shall have expertise or experience in public international law, international investment or international trade rules, or the resolution of disputes arising under international investment or international trade agreements.
-Arbitrators shall be independent of, and not be affiliated with or take instructions from, a disputing party. - 3.
-If the disputing parties do not agree on the remuneration of the arbitrators before the Tribunal is constituted, the prevailing ICSID rate for arbitrators shall apply. - 4.
-If a Tribunal, other than a Tribunal established under Article 27 (Consolidation), has not been constituted within 90 days from the date that a claim is submitted to arbitration, a disputing party may ask the Secretary-General of ICSID to appoint the arbitrator or arbitrators not yet appointed.
-The Secretary-General of ICSID shall make the appointment at his or her own discretion and, to the extent practicable, this appointment shall be made in consultation with the disputing parties.
-The Secretary-General of ICSID may not appoint as presiding arbitrator a national of a Party.
+1. Except in respect of a Tribunal constituted under Article 26 (Consolidation), and unless the disputing parties agree otherwise, the Tribunal shall be composed of three arbitrators.
+One arbitrator shall be appointed by each of the disputing parties and the third, who will be the presiding arbitrator, shall be appointed by agreement of the disputing parties.

+2. Arbitrators shall have expertise or experience in public international law, international investment or international trade rules, or the resolution of disputes arising under international investment or international trade agreements.
+Arbitrators shall be independent of, and not be affiliated with or take instructions from, either Party and the disputing investor.

+3. If the disputing parties do not agree on the remuneration of the arbitrators before the Tribunal is constituted, reference should be made to the prevailing rate for arbitrators published by the International Centre for Settlement of Investment Disputes.

+4. If a Tribunal, other than a Tribunal constituted under Article 26 (Consolidation), has not been constituted within 90 days from the date that a claim is submitted to arbitration, a disputing party may ask the Secretary-General of the PCA to appoint the arbitrator or arbitrators not yet appointed.
+The Secretary-General of the PCA shall make the appointment at his or her own discretion and, to the extent practicable, this appointment shall be made in consultation with the disputing parties.
+The Secretary-General of the PCA may not appoint as presiding arbitrator a natural person of a Party.